milanm/DotNet-Developer-Roadmap/README.md

 ### 14. Containerization

 Container solutions encapsulate your .NET application, libraries, and runtime into isolated containers.
-This enables consistency across multiple development and production environments, resolving dependency issues.
+This **enables consistency across multiple development and production environments**, resolving dependency issues.
 With features like layered file systems, you can easily manage container images for ASP.NET, .NET Core, or other .NET services, optimizing build times and resource utilization.

 **Resources**:
 - Containers